 My whole thing now is to remain positive.
 I might have scars on my body that I never expected, but I know that they mean I survived.

-In June, I’ll be running in the Anti-Cancer Challenge with my friends as "Team Hauber."
-They’ll get to meet my doctors and become part of my cancer center family.
+In June 2017, I ran the Anti-Cancer Challenge with my friends as "Team Hauber."
+They got to meet my doctors and become part of my cancer center family.

 I’m doing this because I care about people who are currently undergoing cancer.
 I want them to feel a sense of community, know they’re not alone and keep their hopes for the future alive — just as others have helped me.